Jonnywdev/brain-power-quiz-site/README.md

 - To give users easy understandable rules for each quiz.
 - To give users an understanding of how they did.
 - To give users the opportunity to try out a differnt game, they have made.

 # Features
+## Clean structure
+The website is designed to give the user a great experience, with an easy to use design and to be user-friendly on all types of devices.
+There will be no difference in the experience users have when on a mobile compared to a laptop!

+### Wirefarmes

 # Technology